ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 While this still needs to be explicitly specified as an input to compile the model, this input will no longer need to be passed in to methods such as ``fit``, ``predict``.
-Samples from this distribution will just generated within the computation graph when a dependency of this input is evaluated.
+Samples from this distribution will just be generated within the computation graph when a dependency of this input is evaluated.
 See my notes on :doc:`keras-constant-input-layers-with-fixed-source-of-stochasticity` for more information.